 Maksym Obrizan holds a position of Assistant professor at KSE and of Senior Economist at KEI.
-He is the author of numerous academic publications in both national and foreign editions which are related with his scientific interests focused on Applied Health Economics and Macroeconomics.
+He is the author of numerous academic publications in both national and foreign editions which are related to his scientific interests focused on Applied Health Economics and Macroeconomics.

 He received his PhD in Economics at the University of Iowa in 2010 having previously received Master’s degree with honours in Economics at EERCat NaUKMA.

 Exploring Cross-Country Variation in Government Shares: What Can We Learn from Relative Productivities? (accepted to Macroeconomic Dynamics)